 The Different Types of FHA Loans

 All FHA loans have some things in common.
 For example, they are always sourced through private lenders, and the federal government doesn’t provide any money itself.
-Instead it guarantees a big part of the debt so those private companies have lower risks when they lend to consumers who otherwise might not qualify for the borrowing they need.
+Instead, it guarantees a big part of the debt so those private companies have lower risks when they lend to consumers who might not otherwise qualify for the borrowing they need.

 - Equal monthly payments for the rest of your life